minyilvtw/PokerCalculator/README.md

 -                       100000
 ```
 Which matches nicely with the probability of 7 card poker hands.

+## Project Status
+In progress.
+Currently it uses an ugly runnable main and input parser, will likely remove them after user interfaces.
+Future plans:
+- add user interfaces and follow MVC model.
+- improve performance.
+- add caluation that simulates opponents hand and chances of you winning.
+- add equity calculator that suggests bets based on odds.

 ### References
 MIT Data Science - Monte Carlo Simulation by Prof. Guttag